 3. Lead Capture & Quality: More Than Just Numbers

 Quote: “We’ve found that lead quality matters more than quantity.
-With better data capture tools, we were able to improve lead conversion rates by focusing on the most engaged attendees.” – Head of Sales for B2B Expo
+With better data capture tools, we were able to improve lead conversion rates by focusing on the most engaged attendees.” – Head of Sales for B2B Marketing and Advertising Expo

 For many B2B events, lead generation is a primary goal for both organisers and exhibitors.
 But the quality of those leads is just as important as the quantity.
 Capturing detailed data on attendee behavior, such as session participation or booth interactions, helps create high-quality leads that convert more easily after the event.